lalanza808/monero-lws/docs/administration.md

   "params":{...}
  }
 ```
 where the `params` object is specified below.
+The `auth` field can be omitted
+if `--disable-admin-auth` is specified in the CLI arguments for the REST
+server.

 ## Commands
 A subset of admin commands are available via admin REST API - the remainder